MarcoDVisser/CV/MASTER.md

 In prep
 :   **14.** **M. D. Visser**, S. Joseph Wright, Helene C. Muller-Landau, Gemma Rutten, and Patrick A. Jansen.
 What determines population density?
 An evaluation of regulating and limiting factors for a Neotropical palm species.
 In preparation for Ecology Letters.
 :	**15.** **M. D. Visser**,  Helene C. Muller-Landau,  Eelke Jongejans, Liza S. Comita, Hans de Kroon and S. Joseph Wright.
-Explaining variation among tree species in liana infestationA host-parasite model explains variation in liana infestation among co-occurring tree species.
+A host-parasite model explains variation in liana infestation among co-occurring tree species.
 In prep for Ecology.
 :   **16.** M. Bruijning, **M. D. Visser**, C. A. Hallmann, E. Jongejans.
 Automated particle tracking to obtain population counts and size distributions from videos in R. In prep for Methods in Ecology and Evolution.
 :	**17.** **M. D. Visser**,  Helene C. Muller-Landau,  Eelke Jongejans, Liza S. Comita, Hans de Kroon and S. Joseph Wright.
 The comparative demography of tropical trees.
 In prep for Ecology.